tohidul3417/fund-me/README.md

 # FundMe 💰

-A simple crowdfunding smart contract using Solidity and Chainlink price feeds.
+A Solidity-based crowdfunding smart contract built as part of the **Solidity Smart Contract Development** course on **Cyfrin Updraft**.

 ## Features
 - Accepts ETH deposits with a minimum of 5 USD (converted using Chainlink).